-Week No Day Session Distance (km) RunCrew Comments 4 Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
-Tuesday Tempo Run 7k approx. in total 12 min. continuous run made up of 4 x 60 sec fast efforts at an RPE of 8 with 60 sec jog recovery in between at an RPE of 4, followed by 4 x 30 sec fast efforts at an RPE of 8 with 30 sec jog recovery in between at an RPE of 4.
-10 min warm-up and cool-down jog.
-Wednesday Challenge Activity Additional 7k run, 45 min cycle, spin class or swim.
-Thursday Recovery Run 6k approx. in total Easy paced run of 30 min at an RPE of 4-5.
+Week N° Day Session Distance RunCrew Comments Monday Cross Train Pilates, core-strength, yoga, strength with a PT, swimming and cycling are all good examples of effective cross training for running.
+Tuesday Tempo Run 7k approx. in total 12 min. continuous run made up of 4×60 sec. fast efforts at a RPE of 8 with 60 sec. jog recovery in between at a RPE of 4 , followed by 4×30 sec. fast efforts at a RPE of 8 with 30 sec. jog recovery in between at a RPE of 4 .
+10 min. warm-up and cool-down jog.
+Wednesday Challenge Activity Additional 7k run, 45 min. cycle, spin class or swim. /.
+Thursday Recovery Run 6k approx. in total Easy paced run of 30 min. at an RPE of 4-5.
 Just stay nice and relaxed.
 Friday Rest Active recovery/rest day.
-Saturday Tempo Run + Hills 8k approx. in total 16 min. continuous effort at an RPE of 6-7.
+Saturday Tempo Run + Hills 8k approx. in total 16 min. continuous effort at a RPE of 6-7.
 This should be hard but controlled, not quite as fast as your intervals from Tuesday.
-3 min recovery then 4 x 30 sec hills at an RPE of 8 with slow jog back recovery.
-10 min slow jog warm-up and cool-down.
-Sunday Long Run 11k approx. in total Steady long run of 55 min at an RPE of 5.
+3 min. recovery then 4 x 30 sec. hills at a RPE of 8 with slow jog back recovery.
+10 min. slow jog warm-up and cool-down.
+Sunday Long Run 11k approx. in total Steady long run of 55 min. at an RPE of 5.
 Don't force the pace on this run, just aim to get through the duration.
 Save the fast running for Tuesday and Saturday.